 → Skip this part if you are not interested in Facebook or me using Softmax Loss for multi-label classification, which is not standard.

 When Softmax loss is used is a multi-label scenario, the gradients get a bit more complex, since the loss contains an element for each positive class.
-Consider MM are the positive classes of a sample.
+Consider are the positive classes of a sample.
 The CE Loss with Softmax activations would be:

 The gradient has different expressions for positive and negative classes.
 For positive classes: